mitre/multiscanner/docs/custom/analysis-module.md

 **Outputs:** There are two return values of the scan() function: Results and Metadata (i.e., `return (Results, Metadata)`).

-- **Results** is a list of tuples, the tuples values being the filename and the corresponding scan results (i.e.,`[("file1.exe", "Executable"), ("file2.jpg", "Picture")]`)
+- **Results** is a list of tuples, the tuple values being the filename and the corresponding scan results (e.g.,`[("file1.exe", "Executable"), ("file2.jpg", "Picture")]`).

 - **Metadata** is a dictionary of metadata information from the module.
 There are two required pieces of metadata `Name` and `Type`.
 Name is the name in the module and will be used in the report.
 Type is what type of module it is (e.g., Antivirus, content detonation).
-This information is used for a grouping feature in the report generation and is helpful to provide context to a newly written module.
+This information is used for a grouping feature in the report generation and provides context to a newly written module.
 Optionally, metadata information can be disabled and not be included in the report by setting `metadata["Include"] = False`.

 ## Special Globals ##
 There are two global variables that when present, affect the way the module is called.

 **DEFAULTCONF** - This is a dictionary of configuration settings.
 When set, the settings will be written to the configuration file, making it user editable.
 The configuration object will be passed to the module's check and scan function and must be an argument in both functions.

-**REQUIRES** - This is a list of the module results needed for a module.
+**REQUIRES** - This is a list of analysis results required by a module.
 For example, `REQUIRES = ['MD5']` will be set to the output from the module MD5.py.
-A [code sample](example.md) is provided.
+A [code sample](example.html) is provided.

 ## Module Interface ##
 The module interface is a class that is put into each module as it is run.
 This allows for several features to be added for interacting with the framework at runtime.
 It is injected as `multiscanner` in the global namespace.

 ### Variables ###
-* `write_dir` - This is a directory path that your module can write to.
+* `write_dir` - This is a directory path that the module can write to.
 This will be unique for each run.
 * `run_count` - This is an integer that increments for each subscan that is called.
-It is useful for preventing infinite recurring
+It is useful for preventing infinite recursion.

 ### Functions ###
 * `apply_async(func, args=(), kwds={}, callback=None)` - This mirrors multiprocessing.Pool.apply_async and returns a [multiprocessing.pool.AsyncResult](https://docs.python.org/2/library/multiprocessing.html#multiprocessing.pool.AsyncResult).
 The pool is shared by all modules.